 Here's our selection of the Top 5 Daysacks or Daypacks at the moment.

-We class Daysacks as a pack between 15 - 30 litres, which makes them a perfect size for going out walking for a day.
+We class Daysacks as a pack between 15 - 30 litres (ish), which makes them a perfect size for going out walking for a day.
 If you'd like any help with what to look for in a daysack, then click here for our guide.

 As we get to see new kit, we'll be updating this page, so keep popping back to stay up-to-date with our selection.

 It’s comfy too, thanks to the padded back, which features vented foam, and the shoulder straps, although not wide, are adjustable and supportive of the pack when full.
-The bungee cords at the front allow you to attach items, and despite not being available in the brightest colours, it is an excellent pack for day walks.
+The bungee cords at the front allow you to attach items, as well as available in the brightest colours, it is an excellent pack for day walks.

 The North Face Litus 32 Rucksack

 This is a really well thought-out backpack, from the fact it comes in two sizes, so the fit should be a lot better than a “one-size for all” pack, to the adjustable sized front mash pocket – perfect to store wet items away from the main storage area.

 There’s a decent sized zipped pocket on the front lid, one on the inside too – and the lid folds down quite far to allow easier access to the main compartment.
 The obligatory sleeve is provided along with a service duct, so it’s suitable for a hydration bladder, and a handy pocket on the hip belt is perfect for a mobile or GPS unit.
 The Litus has a semi-rigid frame, which might not be to anyone’s taste, but it is comfortable on the back.

 £100 - Buy Now